AP source: Arizona St on verge of hiring Dillingham as coach

 Dillingham began his coaching career at Chaparral High School in Scottsdale, Arizona, before being hired as an offensive analysis by then-Arizona State coach Todd Graham in 2014.

-He has served as offensive coordinator and quarterbacks coach at Memphis, Auburn, Florida State and Oregon.
+He has served as offensive coordinator and quarterbacks coach at Memphis, Auburn, Florida State and Oregon this season.

 Arizona State athletic director Ray Anderson took a calculated gamble in 2018 with the hiring of Edwards, a former NFL coach and TV analyst.